PSYCHOTHERAPIST • AUTHOR • NATIONAL SPEAKER

 connection.

 I work with individuals, couples, and families navigating anxiety, depression, trauma, grief and loss, mood disorders, OCD, relationship challenges, and major life transitions.
-My approach is thoughtful, collaborative, and grounded in practical support.
+My approach

-I also offer specialized expertise in chronic illness and rare disease, supporting patients and caregivers in managing health anxiety, medical trauma, and the emotional impact of living with complex medical conditions.
+disease, supporting patients, caregivers and families in managing health anxiety, medical trauma, and the emotional impact of living with complex medical conditions.

 Where you’ve seen me: